Xceptance/xlt-documentation/content/en/load-testing/Advanced/010-merge-rules.md

 ...requestMergeRules.10.urlPattern = /__Analytics-Tracking\\?
 ...requestMergeRules.10.stopOnMatch = true
 ```
 Please pay attention to the double backslash before the question mark (`\\?`).
-The first \ quotes the ? from the regular expression point of view to treat it as a normal character and the second \ quotes the \ characters because this is a property file format and a \ is a protected characters (see [Java Properties](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-).
+The first \ quotes the ? from the regular expression point of view to treat it as a normal character and the second \ quotes the \ characters because this is a property file format and a \ is a protected characters (see <a href="https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-" target="_blank">Java Properties</a>.

 ### Step 2: Get Rid Of the Dot